Surgical Assessments

 Who does my assessment?

-Foria provides assessments for top (breast or chest) surgery, orchiectomy and hysterectomy.
-These only require one assessment.
-We do not provide assessments for bottom surgeries.
+Foria provides assessments for top (breast or chest) surgery, gonadal surgery (orchiectomy and hysterectomy), and bottom (genital) surgery.

 For minor surgeries that aren’t covered by Alberta Health, like hair transplants, your surgeon may do the assessment themselves.
 For these procedures, you can reach out to your surgeon and ask what their protocol is.